CameronBeebe/Cybernetics/README.md

 TO DO:

-1. Ability to input game, not just game_size (so can compare multiple runs on same game)
+1. Ability to input game, not just game_size (so can compare multiple runs on same game).
+DONE, NEEDS LOGIC CHECK / TEST in train.py AND DOCSTRING UPDATED

 2. Game analysis: check goals against random game composition (i.e. calculate availability of success to compare to regulator performance)